z--m-n/urbisphere-dm/docs/example_api.md

 - [x] Catalogues: basic user-access and context management.
 - [x] Plugins: extended to handle `json`, `geojson` and `mapbox` output.
-- [x] Selection: slicing along dimensions and subsets of variables.
+- [x] Selection: slicing along the time dimension and selection of variables.
 - [x] Caching: extended to read and cache periodically updating sources and repeated queries.

 ## Rationale

 Users in a variety of roles need to monitor and reuse data alongside as much of the associated metadata as possible.
 The customised API provides direct access to the production sources, ensuring data provenance while avoiding duplication, modification or redirection of the production workflow.

 ## Configuration